stanford-rc/www.sherlock.stanford.edu/src/docs/overview/concepts.md

 :fontawesome-solid-times:{: .chk_no :} **persistent local storage**: [local storage space](url_lscratch) provided on the compute nodes is only usable for the duration of a job and cannot be used to store long-term data.

+:fontawesome-solid-times:{: .chk_no :} **additional storage space**: purchasing compute nodes on Sherlock does not provide additional storage space.
+Please note that SRCC does offer the possibility for PIs to purchase their own storage space on [Oak](url_oak), for their long-term research data needs.

 ### Purchasing nodes